Sequence and Consequence: is weakly complete for finite order models

-\begin{lemma} Each world in $\mathcal{M}_{A,n}$ is true at itself. \end{lemma} \begin{proof} We prove, by induction on complexity, that for every sentence $p$ with atoms in $A$ and every state description $s$ whose depth is not less than the modal depth of $p$, $p$ is true at $s$ in $M_{A,n}$ iff $s$ entails $p$.
-The claim follows as the special case where $p=s$.
+\begin{lemma} Each world in $\mathcal{M}_{A,n}$ is true at itself. \end{lemma} \begin{proof} We prove, by induction on complexity, that for every sentence $p$ with atoms in $A$, and every state description $s$ whose depth is at least that of $p$, $p$ is true at $s$ in $M_{A,n}$ iff $s$ entails $p$.
+(The claim then follows as the special case where $p=s$.)

 \bi \item \emph{Atoms:} immediate from the definition of $\mathcal{M}_{A,n}$.

 \item \emph{Conjunction:} obvious.